umarhamza/JavaScript-Algorithms/README.md

 2. Instead of using a loop, we are iteratively increasing `i` by `1` each time we call the `lin()` function.
 3. Then we check if the array element matches the target and return `i` if they match.

+## Binary Search

+Binary Search is a searching algorithm used to locate an item in a **sorted** array by repeatedly dividing the search interval in half.
+The Binary Search will only work with a **sorted** array.

 ## Next Steps

 ### Solve more problems